stevenrskelton/stevenrskelton.github.io/_posts/2014-02-13-advanced-uses-polymer-templates.md

 {% include postlogo.html title="Web Components" src="/assets/images/2014/02/webcomponents.png" %} Most sortable HTML table generators (such as AngularJS’s [ng-grid](http://angular-ui.github.io/ng-grid/)) allow cells to be customized and formatted according to templates, however all templates are specified as parsed strings of HTML content.
 The Web Components specification allows for [HTML Templates](http://www.w3.org/TR/components-intro/#template-section), meaning actual HTML fragments can be used instead of pieced together strings.
 Two benefits are better readability, CSS encapsulation by way of [Shadow DOM](http://www.w3.org/TR/components-intro/#shadow-dom-section), and soon to be native support by modern browsers.

-In the previous article {% post_link 2014-02-09-sortable-table-with-polymer-web-components %} a simple and concise sortable table was constructed using Polymer.
+In the previous article [Sortable Table with Polymer Web Components]({% post_url 2014-02-09-sortable-table-with-polymer-web-components %}) a simple and concise sortable table was constructed using Polymer.
 This article will expand its capabilities to support cell templates.

 The code in this post references *Polymer 0.1.4*, and may change in subsequent releases.